InterLinked1/lbbs/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes (and, in fact, you must, if you wish to enable both).
 Originally, SSH and SFTP were provided by 2 independent modules.
-They are now combined allowing for same-port usage, which users expect.
+They are now combined, allowing for same-port usage, which users expect.

 How does the container enviornment (isoexec handler) work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~